roshaniduratkar/Blockchain-based-fake-Drug-Detection-System/README.md

     truffle test

 ```
-3.If you want to test it using front end migrate contract to ganache local network and make sure you copy some addresses to MetaTask. hence, deployer will has all the roles and he is the only one can approve or give regulator role to another address.
+3.If you want to test it using front end migrate contract to ganache local network and make sure you copy some addresses to MetaTask.
 ```
     truffle migrate --reset